-The Company expects the loan portfolio of money lending business continuously to increase in coming years.
-It will bring to the Group substantial revenue and profit.
+The Company expects the loan portfolio of money lending business to grow in coming years.
+It will bring substantial revenue and profit to the Group.

 The Company targets to integrate those retails and wholesales business through e-commerce and also expects it will become an independent and significant profit center of the Group.